Click on each picture for a larger view

 A first step in understanding how humidity is effecting the piano, is knowing what the humidity is in the home or room where the piano is located.

-I am not a fan of most ‘digital’ hygrometers.
+I am not a fan of most ‘digital’ hygrometers because they don’t have any calibration screws or adjustments on them.

 I’m sure there are accurate digital hygrometers out there.
-Our HVAC technician has one that costs about $400 and of course, and it checks out just fine.
-It’s a professional model for making instant temperature and humidity measurements while doing HVAC service.
+Most HVAC technicians carry one that costs about $400, and of course, and it checks out just fine.
+But most of us don’t need that much of a hygrometer!